 Green Alley Partnership

-Mayor Muriel Bowser is implementing an initiative for construction, improvement, and repairs of alleys across the District of Columbia.
-This is a core activity for the District Department of Transportation (DDOT) to help improve the condition, functionality, safety and accessibility of the neighborhoods' alley network.
+In 2017 Mayor Muriel Bowser implemented an initiative for construction, improvement, and repairs of alleys across the District of Columbia.
+This is a core activity for the District Department of Transportation (DDOT) to help improve the condition, functionality, safety, and accessibility of the neighborhoods' alley network.

 The DCCR Project includes a system of tunnels and GI practices to reduce CSOs, a combination of sanitary sewage and stormwater going into our rivers during heavy rain events.